shruthi-rapala/emcr-dfa-portal/shared/src/EMBC.Database/README.md

 2. See below on how to create a new connection
 3. Open XrmToolBox -> Tool "Early Bound Generator V2" and save the default settings to the project folder
 4. Select "Entities Whitelist" and select the tables you will be need to access in the solution
-5. Set "Namespace" -> "Database.Model", "Output Relative Directory" -> "Model", and "Service Context Name" -> "DatabaseContext"
+5. Set "Namespace" -> "EMBC.Database.Model", "Output Relative Directory" -> "Model", and "Service Context Name" -> "DatabaseContext"
 6. Click "Generate" to generate the entities, messages, optionsets in their corresponding folders and DatabaseContext.
 7. Copy "Shared.Contract" and "Shared.Database" folders and file "Database\DatabaseContext.Partial.cs"
 8. Add project reference "Shared.Database" to project "Database"